Elsapro/wikijs/employment/resume-writing-guidelines.md

 * Incorrect: ~~Improves accurarcy of cash reporting by 50%~~

 ## Length
-Resumes shiould ideally be no longer than 2-pages in length.
+Resumes should ideally be no longer than 2-pages in length.
 1 Page resumes are appropriate for 5 to 7 years expereince.

 Resumes need to be scannable by the HUMAN eye.
 It should have:

 * **Short paragraphs** (no more than 3 to 5 sentences) if you are using a summary format.
 * Use **full thoughts** versus full sentences.
 Be concise and active.
 * **No propnouns**.
 Elminate works like: I, me, my, mine, out, their, etc.
-* **Numbers** - use "10" instead of "ten" as reaers eyes will pick up  numbers before words.
-When highlighitng accomplisments, use quantifiable reuslts / statistics whenever possible.
+* **Numbers** - use "10" instead of "ten" as readers eyes will pick up  numbers before words.
+When highlighitng accomplisments, use quantifiable results / statistics whenever possible.
 It helps the reader see them quickly.
 *  **Abbreviations** instead of zeros.
 One million dollars should be written $1M.
 For one thousand use $1K.
 *  **Symbols** are acceptable when they represent percentages (%) and dollars ($).
 *  **Keywords** that are market appropriate.